 - 1. The use of pelagic and bottom trawls having the mesh size in any part of a trawl less than 90 mm is prohibited for any directed fishery for Champsocephalus gunnari. - 2.
 The mesh size specified above is defined in accordance with the regulations on mesh size measurement, Conservation Measure 22-01 (1986). - 3.
 It is prohibited to use any means or device which would obstruct or diminish the size of the meshes. - 4.
 This conservation measure does not apply to fishing conducted for scientific research purposes. - 5.
 This measure will apply as of 1 November 1991. - 6.
-Conservation Measure 22-02 is amended accordingly. - Except for waters adjacent to the Kerguelen and Crozet Islands
+Conservation Measure 22-02 is amended accordingly.

-CONSERVATION MEASURE 23-01 (2003) Five-day Catch and Effort Reporting System
+CONSERVATION MEASURE 23-01 (2004) Five-day Catch and Effort Reporting System